sumoprojects/sumokoin/README.md

 * Start the monero daemon on your server and leave it running in the background.
 This can be accomplished by running `./monerod` inside your monero downloads folder.

 * Start the Wallet RPC and leave it running in the background.
-This can be accomplished by running `monero-wallet-rpc --rpc-bind-port 18081 --disable-rpc-login --wallet-file /path/walletfile` where "/path/walletfile" is your actual wallet file.
+This can be accomplished by running `monero-wallet-rpc --rpc-bind-port 18081 --rpc-login username:password --wallet-file /path/walletfile` where "username:password" is the username and password that you want to use, seperated by a colon and  "/path/walletfile" is your actual wallet file.

 ## Step 3: Setup Monero Gateway in WooCommerce